Tameness of actions on finite rank median algebras: Generalized Helly selection principle

 \begin{remark}[Rank via VC-dimension] Let $X$ be a median algebra and let $\mathcal H(X)\subseteq\mathcal P(X)$ be the family of all halfspaces.
 If $X$ has finite rank $n$, then by Theorem~\ref{t:CrossedWallsAreIndependent}, $ \ind(\mathcal H(X))=\rank(X)=n. $ Therefore, by Lemma~\ref{l:IndEqualsDualVCSubsec}, $ \VC(\mathcal H(X)^{*})=\rank(X)=n, $ that is, the rank of $X$ coincides with the dual VC-dimension of the halfspace system $\mathcal H(X)$. \end{remark}

-\subsection{Generalized Helly Selection Principle}
+\section{Generalized Helly selection principle}

-The following result relies only on the algebraic rank and is valid without topological assumptions on $X$.
-This theorem for linearly ordered sets $X$ was proved in \cite{Me-Helly}.
-Note that every linearly ordered set is a rank 1 median algebra (under the natural betweenness median).
-It certainly generalizes the classical Helly theorem (with $X \subset \R$).
+The following result relies purely on the algebraic finite-rank property and requires no topological assumptions on X. For the specific case of linearly ordered sets, which naturally form rank-1 median algebras under the standard betweenness relation, this theorem was established in \cite{Me-Helly}, which serves as a generalization of the classical Helly selection theorem for functions on $X \subset \R$.

+Although the main emphasis of this paper is on finite-rank median algebras, the proof below works more generally for subinfinite-rank median algebras.

-\begin{thm}[Helly Selection Principle for finite rank median spaces and MP functions] Let $X$ be a subinfinite (e.g. finite) rank median algebra.
+\begin{thm}[Helly Selection Principle for median spaces and MP functions] Let $X$ be a subinfinite (e.g. finite) rank median algebra.
 Let $\{f_n \colon X\to \R\}_{n\in\N}$ be a uniformly bounded sequence of median-preserving maps.
-Then $\{f_n\}$ admits a pointwise convergent subsequence, and its pointwise limit $f \colon X\to\R$ is again median-preserving. \end{thm}
+Then $\{f_n\}$ admits a pointwise convergent subsequence, and its pointwise limit $f \colon X\to\R$ is again median-preserving. \end{thm} \begin{proof} By Remark~\ref{r:B-tame}, subinfinite rank is equivalent to Boolean-tameness.
+Hence, by assumption, $X$ is Boolean-tame.

-\begin{proof} First of all recall that by Theorem \ref{t:CrossedWallsAreIndependent} every finite rank space $X$ is Boolean-tame.
-Equivalently $X$ has subinfinite rank (as it was mentioned in Remark \ref{r:B-tame}).